 NOTE 1: When the UE determines if there is an SSB with SS-RSRP above cg-SDT-RSRP-ThresholdSSB, the UE uses the latest unfiltered L1-RSRP measurement.

+For an uplink grant configured for configured grant Type 1 for RACH-less handover, when rach-lessHO is configured and the first PUSCH transmission to the Serving Cell has not been performed, for each configured uplink grant valid according to TS 38.214 [7] for which the above formula is satisfied, the MAC entity shall:

+1> if at least one SSB corresponding to the configured uplink grant with SS-RSRP above ntn-RSRP-ThresholdSSB is available:

+2> select an SSB with SS-RSRP above ntn-RSRP-ThresholdSSB amongst the SSB(s) associated with the configured uplink grant;

+2> indicate the selected SSB index to the lower layer;

+2> consider this configured uplink grant as valid.

+1> else:

+2> consider this configured uplink grant as not valid;

+2> initiate Random Access procedure in clause 5.1.

+NOTE X: When the UE determines if there is an SSB with SS-RSRP above ntn-RSRP-ThresholdSSB, the UE uses the latest unfiltered L1-RSRP measurement.

 After an uplink grant is configured for a configured grant Type 2, the MAC entity shall consider sequentially that the Nth (N >= 0) uplink grant occurs in the symbol for which:

 [(SFN × numberOfSlotsPerFrame × numberOfSymbolsPerSlot) + (slot number in the frame × numberOfSymbolsPerSlot) + symbol number in the slot] = [(SFNstart time × numberOfSlotsPerFrame × numberOfSymbolsPerSlot + slotstart time × numberOfSymbolsPerSlot + symbolstart time) + N × periodicity] modulo (1024 × numberOfSlotsPerFrame × numberOfSymbolsPerSlot)